Optimal Regularization for Performative Learning: Introduction

 To better understand these tradeoffs, we study the role of ridge regularization in linear regression in the presence of performativity and spurious features.
 We consider both \emph{(i)} the population regime, with enough data to recover exactly the unknown vector of regression coefficients at each deployment, and \emph{(ii)} the over-parameterized regime, where the number of data samples is a fixed fraction of the number of parameters.
 This last setting, though simple, captures behaviors relevant to deep learning, such as double descent \citep{doi:10.1073/pnas.1903070116,hastie2022surprises}, benign overfitting \citep{Bartlett_2020} and adversarial robustness \citep{fawzi2016analysisclassifiersrobustnessadversarial, ribeiro2023regularization}.
 In performative learning, it also brings the additional advantage that parameters and data live in the same space, simplifying the encoding of performative effects.
 The theoretical framework we develop enables us to provide strong evidence for the effectiveness of regularization under performativity, and to show how regularization should be scaled.
 More precisely, our contributions are summarized below. \begin{enumerate}[leftmargin=1em] \item In the population regime, we characterize how the risk depends on magnitude and direction of the performative effect, as well as on spurious features (Theorem \ref{thm:pop}).
-We find that the optimal regularization is proportional to the strength of the performative effect and it mitigates the performance loss due to performativity: zero excess risk can be achieved with identity covariance and constant entries of the performative vector, while the risk remains significant in the presence of a complex covariance structure and highly variable entries of the performative vector (Corollary \ref{cor:pop}). \item In the proportional regime with random data, we establish a deterministic equivalent of the performative fixed point, depending only on population covariance and regularization (Theorem \ref{thm:over}).
-The analysis of this deterministic equivalent then unveils a remarkable phenomenology: for small noise variance, the optimal regularization moves in the same direction as the performative effect on the predictive features, while it moves in the opposite direction as the performative effect on the spurious features; remarkably, the optimally-regularized risk improves in the presence of a performative effect that reinforces existing trends. \item We illustrate these behaviors both on synthetic data and real-world dataset (Housing, LSAC). \end{enumerate}
+We find that the optimal regularization is proportional to the strength of the performative effect and it mitigates the performance loss due to performativity: zero excess risk is achieved with identity covariance and constant entries of the performative vector, while the risk remains significant in the presence of a complex covariance structure and highly variable entries of the performative vector (Corollary \ref{cor:pop}). \item In the proportional regime with random data, we establish a deterministic equivalent of the performative fixed point, depending only on population covariance and regularization (Theorem \ref{thm:over}).
+The analysis of this deterministic equivalent then unveils a remarkable phenomenology: for small noise variance, the optimal regularization moves in the same direction as the performative effect on predictive features, while it moves in the opposite direction as the performative effect on spurious features; remarkably, the optimally-regularized risk improves in the presence of a performative effect that reinforces existing trends. \item We illustrate these behaviors on both synthetic data and real-world datasets (Housing, LSAC), showing empirically that our findings provide valuable insights beyond the assumptions in the theory and extend to other regularizers. \end{enumerate}